krzygorz/navimgate/README.md

 ## Known issues

-- Querying all the buttons' positions takes ~0.2s which is quite annoying.
+- Querying all the buttons' positions is slow and the latency can be very annoying, making the program borderline unuseable.
 - I'm not able to get the AT-SPI key listener to work in QT apps, so pynput is used as a workaround.
-(This should be possible because it somehow works for Orca)
+(This should be possible because it somehow works in Orca)